projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

      menu, and then select one default scenario setting to load a default scenario setting for the current board.

-   The default scenario configuration xmls are located at ``misc/vm_configs/xmls/config-xmls/[board]/``.
+   The default scenario configuration XMLs are located at ``misc/vm_configs/xmls/config-xmls/[board]/``.
    We can edit the scenario name when creating or loading a scenario.
 If the current scenario name is duplicated with an existing scenario setting